-However, married couples recognized by the Internal Revenue Service get a break.
+However, married couples recognized by the IRS have enjoyed an extra perk.
 Heterosexual married couples face no limits, annual or lifetime, on gifts or transfers of property of any amount to their spouses.

-Now same-sex married couples who were legally married in one of the states or jurisdictions that recognize their marriage will be granted the same federal estate and gift tax benefits as their heterosexual counterparts.
+In 2013, the court struck down a key part of the Defense of Marriage Act, or DOMA, which had denied federal benefits to same-sex couples.
+Since then, same-sex married couples who were legally married in one of the states or jurisdictions that recognize their marriage have enjoyed the same federal estate and gift tax benefits as their heterosexual counterparts.

 Spousal estate tax benefits